Are you thinking about translating your website?

-Whether you want to respond to this new reality, or simply expand onto international markets, you know that a multilingual presence is essential.
+Whether you want to respond to the newly developed consumer demands or expand onto international markets, you know that a multilingual presence is essential.
 (Just in case you need any convincing, you can read about why it is a good idea in my blog post here.)

 Before you even start looking for a translation service provider, you need to know your target market.